People may have symptoms, such as fever, weakness, and paleness, because they have too few normal blood cells.

 For people who have relapsed, high doses of chemotherapy drugs along with allogeneic stem cell transplantation Stem Cell Transplantation Stem cell transplantation is the removal of stem cells (undifferentiated cells) from a healthy person and their injection into someone who has a serious blood disorder.
 (See also Overview of... read more ("allogeneic" means the stem cells are from another person) offers the best chance of cure.
 But transplantation can be done only if stem cells can be obtained from a person who has a compatible tissue type (human leukocyte antigen Components of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
 Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more [HLA]–matched).
 The donor is usually a sibling, but cells from matched, unrelated donors (or occasionally partially matched cells from family members or unrelated donors, as well as umbilical stem cells) are sometimes used.
 Stem cell transplantation is rarely used for people older than 65 because it is much less likely to be successful and side effects are much more likely to be fatal.

-New therapies using monoclonal antibodies (proteins that attach specifically to the leukemia cells, tagging them for destruction) are also used in some people with relapsed ALL.
-An even newer therapy that can be used in some people with relapsed ALL is called chimeric antigen receptor T-cell therapy Gene therapy Immunotherapy is used to stimulate the body's immune system against cancer.
-These treatments target specific genetic characteristics of the tumor cells.
-The genetic characteristics of tumors... read more (CAR-T).
+Therapies using monoclonal antibodies (proteins that attach specifically to the leukemia cells, tagging them for destruction) are also used in some people with relapsed ALL.
+In some people with relapsed ALL, chimeric antigen receptor T-cell therapy Combination Cancer Therapy Cancer drugs are most effective when given in combination.
+The rationale for combination therapy is to use drugs that work by different mechanisms, thereby decreasing the likelihood that resistant... read more (CAR-T) can be used.
 This therapy involves modifying a type of lymphocyte (T lymphocytes, also called T cells) from the person who has leukemia so that the new T cells will recognize and attack leukemia cells.

 After relapse, additional treatment for people who are unable to undergo stem cell transplantation is often poorly tolerated and ineffective, frequently causing people to feel much sicker.
 However, remissions can occur.
 End-of-life care Introduction to Death and Dying Death is an intrinsic part of life, and talking about the likely outcomes of illness, including death and dying, is an important part of health care.
 Doctors and patients vary in the language... read more should be considered for people who do not respond to treatment.